-· Social Benefit
+Social Benefit

-The ILO's 18th and 19th International Inquiries on the Cost of Social Security define social benefit as the schemes and services that meet the following three criteria:
+The ILO's 18th and 19th International Inquiries on the Cost of Social Security define Social Benefit as schemes and services that meet the following three criteria:

-- I. The objectives of the schemes must be to grant benefits for at least one of the following risks and needs: (1) Old age; (2) Survivors; (3) Invalidity; (4) Employment injury (5) Sickness and health; (6) Family; (7) Unemployment; (8) Housing; (9) Social assistance and others. - II.
-The schemes must have been set up by legislation, which attributes specific individual rights to, or which imposes specified obligations on a public, semi-public or autonomous body. - III.
-The schemes should be administered by a public, semi-public or autonomous body founded by legislation; or by a private body, which has been granted rights to perform legal obligations.
+- The objectives of the schemes must be to grant benefits for at least one of the following risks and needs: (1) Old age, (2) Survivors, (3) Invalidity, (4) Employment injury, (5) Sickness and health, (6) Family, (7) Unemployment, (8) Housing, and (9) Social assistance and others. - (2) The schemes must have been set up by legislation that attributes specific individual rights to, or-imposes specified obligations on a public, semi-public or autonomous body. - (3) The schemes should be administered by a public, semi-public or autonomous body founded by legislation, or by a private body that has been granted rights to perform legal obligations.

-Japan has aggregated and published data on social benefit based on the ILO standards since 1950, and the data have been widely used as a basic material in policy making as well as for a variety of other purposes.
+Japan has aggregated and published data on Social Benefit based on the ILO standards since 1950, and the data have been used widely as basic material in policy making as well as for a variety of other purposes.

-· Social Benefit by category (Refer to Table 7 and 8)
+• Social Benefit by category (Refer to Table 7)

-Social benefit is classified into three categories: "medical care," "pensions," and "welfare and others."
-While this categorization is unique to Japan, it is based on the summary table of balance of social benefit from the ILO's 18th International Inquiry on the Cost of Social Security.
+Social Benefit is classified into three categories: "Medical care," "Pensions," and "Welfare and others."
+While this categorization is unique to Japan, it is based on the summary table of balance of Social Benefit from the ILO's 18th International Inquiry on the Cost of Social Security.

-"Medical care" includes costs for health insurance, the medical care system for latter stage elderly, medical aid for public assistance, medical services for the insured of the Workmen's Accident Compensation Insurance, and government-financed medical services such as the treatment of tuberculosis and mental disorders.

-"Pensions" includes payments by public pension schemes such as Employee's Pension Insurance and National Pensions.
+"Medical care" includes costs for the health insurance, medical care system for the latter-stage elderly, medical aid for public assistance, medical services for the insured of the Workmen's Accident Compensation Insurance, and government-financed medical services such as the treatment of tuberculosis and mental disorders.
+"Pensions" includes payments by public pension schemes such as Employees' Pension Insurance and National Pensions.
 It also includes some cash benefits paid in the form of pensions within the scheme of gratuities for retired public employees, and the scheme for Workmen's Accident Compensation Insurance.
-"Welfare and others" includes expenses for social welfare services or long-term care, public assistance other than medical services, cash benefits for child allowance, sickness and injury cash benefits within the health insurance schemes leave compensation benefits paid by the Workmen's Accident Compensation Insurance and unemployment benefits from Employment Insurance.
-In addition, long-term care includes long-term care insurance benefits and long-term care services of public assistance, co-payment of long-term care insurance for atomic bomb victims.
+"Welfare and others" includes expenses for social welfare services or long-term care, public assistance other than medical services, cash benefits for child allowance, and sickness and injury cash benefits within the health insurance schemes leave compensation benefits paid by the Workmen's

+Accident Compensation Insurance and unemployment benefits from Employment Insurance.
+In addition, long-term care includes Long-term Care Insurance benefits and long-term care services of public assistance and co-payment of Long-term Care Insurance for atomic bomb victims.

-\cdot Social Benefit by functional category (Refer to Table 9 and 10)
+• Social Benefit by functional category (Refer to Table 9)